Wang-Lin-boop/GetPDB/README.md

     -r    Each sequence interval preserves only one representative structure.
 Defult is false.
           Such as P00000:XXXX_A:27-213 and P00000:ZZZZ_A:27-213, only one of them will be saved.

-The project is still in its inital stage, Feel free to help with suggestions and contibutions.

 GetPDB
 ===